mr-joshcrane/glambda/README.md

 * update
 * delete

 Lambda functions in the AWS ecosystem from the command line using a compact set of commands.
+It's intended to maximise ease of use, at the expense of customisability, and doesn't really play in the same space as SAM, CDK or Terraform.

 ## Prerequisites